+STROKE

-STROKE An award by the Referee which results in the player winning the rally, thereby scoring a point if serving or becoming the server if receiving.
+An award by the Referee which results in the player winning the rally, thereby scoring a point if serving or becoming the server if receiving.

+TIN

-TIN The area below the board, covering the full width of the court, which should be constructed of a material that makes a distinctive sound when struck by the ball.
+The area below and including the lowest horizontal marking on the front wall covering the full width of the court denoting an out of play area marked at the top by a horizontal 50mm line that comprises a board designed to deflect the ball and which otherwise should be constructed of a material that makes a distinctive sound when struck by the ball.

-TURNING (TURNS, TURNED)

-The action of the striker when the ball is followed around and the striker physically turns, or the ball is allowed to pass around the striker who, in either case, strikes the ball to the right of the body after the ball has passed to the left (or vice-versa).
+TURNING (TURNS, TURNED) The action of the striker when the ball is followed around and the striker physically turns, or the ball is allowed to pass around the striker who, in either case, strikes the ball to the right of the body after the ball has passed to the left (or vice-versa).

-TOURNAMENT/ CHAMPIONSHIP REFEREE

-The person given overall responsibility for all marking and refereeing matters throughout the tournament, including the appointment and replacement of Officials to matches.
+TOURNAMENT/ CHAMPIONSHIP REFEREE The person given overall responsibility for all marking and refereeing matters throughout the tournament, including the appointment and replacement of Officials to matches.
 (See WSF booklet "Guidelines for Tournament Referees" for a full description.)

+WARM-UP

-WARM-UP The time allowed, immediately preceding the start of play, for the players to prepare themselves on the match court and to warm the ball to playing condition.
+The time allowed, immediately preceding the start of play, for the players to prepare themselves on the match court and to warm the ball to playing condition.